go-co-op/gocron/README.md

 	// function Start start all the pending jobs
 	<- gocron.Start()

-	// also , you can create a your new scheduler,
+	// also, you can create a new scheduler
-	// to run two scheduler concurrently
+	// to run two schedulers concurrently
 	s := gocron.NewScheduler()
 	s.Every(3).Seconds().Do(task)
 	<- s.Start()
 }
 ```